BjoB/TraceIt/README.md

 # Dependencies

 As a prerequisite VulkanSDK-1.3.236.0 (or later) has to be installed.
 Tested on Win 10, but should be adaptable to other systems.
+Developed with Visual Studio 2022.

 Libraries automatically bundled with this repo: